codemedic/go-chimer/README.md

     NOTE: All sound paths can be either a relative or full path to an MP3 file or a directory containing multiple MP3s.
 In the latter case, one of the files will be chosen at random for each chime.

+## Known Issues

+* Chime can go unnoticed when other applications are playing audio.
+* If another app is playing audio but the speaker is muted, chime can unmute and play sound at the set volume level.

+## TODO

+- [ ] Option to pause media during a chime
+- [ ] Option to mute other apps during a chime
+- [ ] Explore desktop notification instead of / along with a chime
+- [ ] Option to mute chimes between certain hours
+- [ ] Option to change volume level between certain hours
+- [ ] Configuration file
+- [ ] Linux distro / Windows / macOS friendly packages